Like most bloggers, you dream of making money from your blog one day.

 3. Make payments in advance.

 I won’t start writing a post until I’ve been paid.

 4. Being a professional

 Establish a clear process for accepting and publishing sponsored blog posts such as:

 - Headline approved;

 - changes made if requested by the client;

-- final copy approved;
+- The final copy is approved;

 - blog post scheduled;

-- the blog post published.
+- the blog post was published.